 Score: 4.3 / 5

 Users of the software's free version will have to solve any problems which might arise on their own: But don't worry, you'll have access to a knowledge database with numerous articles and a nice selection of video guides.

 Premium users can contact the developer's support staff directly through the dashboard, either by live chat (available Monday-Friday, 12 hours a day) or through the traditional support ticket.

 Sophos offers both its free and premium users a variety of options for solving any issues which they might have.

 We were connected to a staffer in the live chat in around a minute.
 Our support ticket query was competently answered in around four hours.
 A hotline would be a nice addition, as would any kind of direct support for free users, but as the saying goes "beggars can't be choosers".
 The level and quality of support provided for paying customers on the other hand, is definitely solid.

 The basic version of Sophos Home is available at no cost and can be used to scan your system (and, as we've shown above, files and folders) and to provide up to three devices with real-time protection.
 The premium package for up to 10 devices can be purchased in one-, two-, or three-year subscriptions.

 |Home Free||Home Premium|

 |Special Protection Features|

-Users seem to have very positive experiences with Sophos software, however, most reviews we analysed were of the software's mobile apps.
-These were praised by many users for their provision of solid real-time protection and a wealth of functions.
-Some users criticized performance issues which arose in connection with using the app.
+Users seem to have very positive experiences with Sophos software, however, most reviews we analyzed related to the software's mobile apps.
+These were praised for their provision of solid real-time protection and a wealth of features.
+Some reviewers criticized performance issues arising when using the app.